 PBCs must include in their charter one or more specific public benefits as their statement of purpose, which provides for a North Star by which a company can navigate critical business decisions.
 34 Lives Statement of Purpose is:

-- To save and dramatically improve the lives of critically ill patients as they await organ transplant by providing innovative solutions to rescue donor organ function and improve the chances of a recipient to receive a transplant
+- To save and dramatically improve the lives of critically ill patients who are awaiting organ transplant by providing innovative regenerative medical solutions to repair donor organ function and significantly improve recipient survival.

 We are proud to partner with leading research organizations and universities: